+86-156-2511-0166[email protected]WhatsApp

 Previous article

-The Nigerian insurance industry has reached a watershed moment, recording N2.30tn in Gross Premium Written at the close of the fourth quarter of 2025.
-This figure represents a 47.3 per cent year-on-year growth, signalling a profound shift in the country’s financial landscape.
+The Nigerian insurance industry reached a landmark N2.30tn in Gross Premium Written at the close of the fourth quarter of 2025, a 47.3 per cent surge from the prior year that marks a fundamental shift in the sector's standing within the nation's financial architecture.

-Even in a challenging macroeconomic environment, the sector remained profitable, posting an overall market net loss ratio of 43.6 per cent.
-The industry’s financial position strengthened further, with total assets reaching N4.79tn, a 7.4 per cent expansion from the previous quarter.
+The sector maintained profitability amid macroeconomic headwinds, posting an overall market net loss ratio of 43.6 per cent.
+Total assets expanded to N4.79tn, a 7.4 per cent increase from the preceding quarter, reflecting strengthening capital foundations.

 Next article